-Transitions and Careers
+Careers, Transitions and VET

-- Workplace Learning programs that enable students to explore tentative career choices against the realities of the workplace, forming part of a student's broader career development;
+- Workplace Learning programs enable students to explore tentative career choices against the realities of the workplace, forming part of a student's broader career development;